dhathry/COGS18.github.io/_sources/assets/intro/syllabus.md

 ### Lecture

 Students are encouraged to attend lecture live; however, **in-person attendance is not required, *except* on exam days**.
 All lectures will be recorded/podcast.
 However, during lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates' thoughts during lecture.
-To incentivize attendance, we will use the ClassQuestion app for in-class Q&A. Students will receive a small amount of extra credit for *each* lecture attended, up to 5% extra credit (for those who attend every lecture) on their final project/exam (_not_ the final course grade).
+To incentivize attendance, we will use iClickers for in-class Q&A. Students will receive a small amount of extra credit for *each* lecture attended, up to 5% extra credit (for those who attend every lecture) on their final exam (_not_ the final course grade).
 To earn credit in a given day, students must respond to at least 50% of the questions asked on that day (correctness does not matter).

-### Coding Labs (16\%)
+### Coding Labs (15\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
-Across the quarter there will be 9 different coding labs (2\% each; lowest coding lab score dropped).
+Across the quarter there will be 9 different coding labs (~2\% each; lowest coding lab score dropped).
 Coding labs are _graded for concerted effort_ (not correctness).
-To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 pm each week.
+To receive credit for a coding lab, you have to submit your attempted coding lab for that week by 11:59 pm each lab day.
 There are no late submissions for coding labs.

-Note: You should be signed up for the Coding Lab for which you can attend.
-However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend the other Coding Lab in a given week.
-Note that this policy could change if too many people are attending one Coding Lab each week.
-We intentionally have Coding Lab capped at 35 so that students can get help from their TAs and IAs during this time.

-### Assignments (40\%)
+### Assignments (35\%)

 There will be five assignments, each worth 8\% of your final grade.
 Assignments will be hands-on coding assignments.
 Assignments are to be completed individually and submitted on datahub.
 You will typically have about 1 week after release to complete each assignment.
 Assignments will be due at 11:59 PM on the assigned date.